aopecho/appdev-chapters/forms-query-strings-and-params.md

 # Forms, Query Strings, and Params

 We use forms to collect information from users.
-The information the user enters is sent to our app for processing.
+Only by submitting this information to our application, and processing it, does our application start to become interesting.

 ## A bare bones HTML form